Rashid Johnson: Rise to prominence

 In November 2011, Johnson was named one of six finalists for the Hugo Boss Prize.
 In 2012, mega-gallery Hauser & Wirth announced their first solo exhibition with Johnson at their Upper East Side location in New York.

 In April 2012, the Museum of Contemporary Art, Chicago, presented Johnson's first major museum solo exhibition in the US, titled Message to Our Folks.
 MCA Pamela Alper Associate Curator Julie Rodrigues Widholm curated the exhibition in close collaboration with the artist.
 The exhibition was a survey of the previous ten years of the artist's work.
 Additionally, a new work commissioned by the MCA was shown for the first time.
 The exhibition subsequently travelled to the Mildred Lane Kemper Art Museum in St. Louis, and the High Museum of Art in Atlanta.
 The Perez Art Museum Miami acquired the two-dimensional piece Tribe, produced right after the MCA show was open, in 2013.

 In 2013, Johnson was one of the commissioned artists for the Performa Biennial.

 In 2021, the Metropolitan Opera in New York City unveiled The Broken Nine, Johnson's two-panel mosaic, ceramic, and branded wood work commissioned for the Opera's interior grand tier landings.
 The same year, Johnson's works were added to the permanent collections of the Museum of Modern Art and the Metropolitan Museum of Art.
 He also began serving on the boards of Performa, Ballroom Marfa, and the Guggenheim Museum.

 In 2022, Johnson's Surrender Painting "Sunshine" (2022) sold for $3 million, a record for the artist at auction.

 At Bonhams Post-War and Contemporary Art Sale in London of June 2022, Johnson's wax and spray enamel work "Carver", (2012) sold for £264,900.

 Throughout that latter 2010s, Johnson addressed the idea of mental health in multiple series of works, namely Anxious Men and Anxious Audiences and Broken Men.

+On April 9, 2026, the Obama Foundation announced that it had commissioned Johnson to create a work for the Obama Presidential Center.
+Johnson’s work Broken Men is a large-scale mosaic drawn from Johnson’s ongoing series of the same name.